Understanding and Managing Neonatal Mortality in Your Dog Breeding Program

 Determining Neonatal Mortality in Your Breeding Program

-To determine the neonatal mortality rate in your breeding program, keeping accurate records is important.
-This includes the number of puppies born alive and the number that died within the first three weeks of life.
-These records can be used to calculate the neonatal mortality rate, which is expressed as a percentage.
+“To calculate the neonatal mortality rate in your breeding program, diligent record keeping is essential,” I began, my tone underscoring the significance of what I was about to share.
+“This requires you to jot down the number of puppies born alive and those who unfortunately pass away within their first three weeks of life.
+These records provide you the data needed to calculate the neonatal mortality rate, which is typically expressed as a percentage.”

 A healthy and well-fed pregnant dog, demonstrating the impact of proper nutrition on the health of both the dam and her litter.